 Year called to bar: 1987 (ON)

-Chris is a partner who practises in the area of tax law at Blake, Cassels & Graydon LLP.
-Chris provides tax advice on a variety of domestic and cross-border transactions, including financings, corporate reorganizations, acquisitions, and divestitures, particularly those involving foreign affiliates and outbound structures.
-He has also acted for numerous domestic and foreign financial institutions with respect to a wide range of issues, including the taxation of global trading, derivatives, securities lending, and other capital market transactions.
+Chris practices in the area of tax law as Senior Counsel at Blake, Cassels & Graydon LLP.
+Chris provides tax advice on a variety of domestic and cross-border transactions, including financings, corporate reorganizations, acquisitions and divestitures, particularly those involving foreign affiliates and outbound structures.
+He has also acted for numerous domestic and foreign financial institutions with respect to a wide range of issues, including the taxation of global trading, derivatives, securities lending and other capital market transactions.
 Chris has written numerous articles and spoken at various seminars and conferences concerning domestic and international tax issues.
 He is a member of the Canadian Tax Foundation and the International Fiscal Association.

 On March 12, 2018, HLS Therapeutics Inc. (HLS:TSXV) announced the completion of a reverse take-over of TSXV-listed Automodular Corp. to conclude HLS’s going-public transaction.
 The transaction was implemented by way of a Court-approved plan of arrangement under the OBCA.

 On October 3, 2016, Laurentian Bank of Canada (Laurentian Bank) announced the completion of its acquisition of the Canadian equipment financing and corporate financing activities of CIT Group Inc. (CIT), a portfolio valued at approximately $1 billion (the Acquisition).

 On November 5, 2015, Hydro One Limited, the largest electricity transmission and distribution company in Ontario, announced the closing of its initial public offering by way of secondary sale pursuant to which the Province of Ontario offered 81,100,000 common shares at $20.50 per share for total gross proceeds to the Province of approximately $1.66 billion.
 This was the biggest Canadian IPO in the last 15 years.